C Container Collection (CCC)

 Return a pointer to the front (min or max) element in the fpq.
 O(1). | |

-bool | ccc_fpq_is_empty (ccc_flat_priority_queue const *fpq) |
+ccc_tribool | ccc_fpq_is_empty (ccc_flat_priority_queue const *fpq) |

 Returns true if the fpq is empty false if not.
 O(1). | |

-size_t | ccc_fpq_size (ccc_flat_priority_queue const *fpq) |
+ccc_ucount | ccc_fpq_size (ccc_flat_priority_queue const *fpq) |

-Returns the size of the fpq. | |
+Returns the size of the fpq representing active slots. | |

-size_t | ccc_fpq_capacity (ccc_flat_priority_queue const *fpq) |
+ccc_ucount | ccc_fpq_capacity (ccc_flat_priority_queue const *fpq) |

-Returns the capacity of the fpq. | |
+Returns the capacity of the fpq representing total possible slots. | |

 void * | ccc_fpq_data (ccc_flat_priority_queue const *fpq) |